 Various registrations with Philadelphia or any other city, county or states where required.

-Pennsylvania and Philadelphia Corporate Attorney: Buying and Selling of Businesses
+Representing Clients Buying and Selling Businesses

 This law firm provides planning with an eye toward the financial, tax, family and business considerations associated with buying and selling of businesses.
 Determining the choice of entity (regular C corporation, S corporation, LLC, limited partnership, family limited partnerships, etc.) for the acquisition to optimize tax benefits is also considered and determined.